Machine Learning-powered demand forecasting

 How to adopt this technology

-ML2GROW can provide strategic advice on how to embed successfully AI into your organisation.
+ML2GROW can provide strategic advice on successfully embedding AI into your organisation.
 We have business strategists who have more than 10 years of experience in establishing and implementing digital transformation projects.
-They will establish your strategic AI roadmap in close collaboration using our own best practices on digital strategy, data governance, and more.
+They will establish your strategic AI roadmap in close collaboration using our best practices on digital strategy, data governance, and more.

-Brabo provides training for port pilots and pilot services for the control of incoming and outgoing ships in the port of Antwerp.
-In order to be able to cope with the increasing demand and always have sufficient capacity without unnecessary (high wage) costs, Brabo decided to invest in technology that predicts demand, enables better planning and avoids a capacity shortage in view of the associated high (private and social) costs.
+Brabo provides training for port pilots and pilot services to control incoming and outgoing ships in the port of Antwerp.
+To cope with the increasing demand and always have sufficient capacity without unnecessary (high wage) costs, Brabo decided to invest in technology that predicts demand, enables better planning and avoids a capacity shortage given the associated high (private and social) costs.

-ML2Grow was able to successfully make a predictive machine learning system operational, enabling the port to react more quickly with their ship operations.
-Thanks to these models, Brabo’s pilot service window could be improved from 20 minutes to 8 hours, making a huge difference in Europe’s second-largest port.
+ML2Grow successfully made a predictive machine learning system operational, enabling the port to react more quickly with their ship operations.
+Brabo’s pilot service window could be improved from 20 minutes to 8 hours thanks to these models, making a huge difference in Europe’s second-largest port.

 - Predictive machine learning models that capture planning uncertainties